steel77-7/mbroke/README.md

 * **TCP-Connected Workers**: Process tasks delivered via a stateful TCP connection using a custom binary frame protocol.
 * **Lease Management**: Dynamically computes processing leases (`LeaseVar`) based on worker performance feedback to minimize failover detection times.
 * **ACK Processing**: Batches completed task identifiers and issues pipeline calls (`XAck` & `XDel`) to mark jobs as done and clear them from Redis.
-* **Dead-Letter Recovery**: Identifies repeatedly failing jobs, isolates them by writing to a dedicated dead-letter stream, and deletes them from the primary stream.
+* **Retries & Dead-Letter Recovery**: Tracks the retry count of failing or timed-out tasks.
+If a lease expires, the broker claims the job and re-dispatches it.
+If the retry count exceeds the limit, it isolates the job in a dead-letter stream.

 ---